oldratlee/useful-scripts/docs/java.md

   -a, --absolute-path    always print absolute path of jar file -s, --separator        specify the separator between jar file and zip entry.
                          default is `!'.
+  -R, --no-find-progress do not display responsive find progress

 Miscellaneous:
   -h, --help             display this help and exit